-The objective, beyond providing clean water, is to have an entry point for sustainable, holistic poverty alleviation for the community.
+Water is an entry point for sustainable poverty alleviation for communities

 Over 3.5 million people die a year from water-related diseases.
 That is a staggering number, but to truly understand the water crisis across the developing world, you must look into the faces of people in communities whose reality is one without clean water.
 Two such communities are the village of Tsipasi and the network of villages called Korpehem, all in the Greater Accra Region in Ghana, West Africa.

 Providing these communities with clean water was our first, albeit significant, step to joining hands with the communities and helping them break the cycle of poverty.